taeesh1309/RoomateFinderApp/README.md

 4. **Test Details**:
    - The Firebase API tests verify the addition and retrieval of users in the Firestore database.
    - All tests pass successfully, ensuring API stability.

+## Acceptance Tests for HokieFinder

+This section outlines the acceptance tests designed to validate that the HokieFinder application meets the user stories and functionality.
+The provided use cases include execution steps and expected outputs.
+These instructions can be followed to verify the correctness and completeness of the application functionality.

+---

+### Use Case 1: Profile Form Input Validation

+#### User Story
+As a user, I want the profile form to validate inputs so I can avoid submitting incorrect data.
+This will save me time and ensure that only accurate and complete information is stored in my profile.

+#### Execution Steps
+1. Navigate to the "Create Profile" page in the app.
+2. Enter invalid data into the following fields:
+   - **Email**: Enter an incorrect format (e.g., `invalidemail`).
+   - **Phone Number**: Enter letters or an incomplete number (e.g., `abcd123`).
+   - **Age** or **Budget**: Enter a non-numeric value (e.g., `twenty`).
+3. Attempt to submit the form.

+#### Expected Output
+- For invalid email input, an error message should display: "Enter a valid email."
+- For incorrect phone number input, an error message should display: "Enter a valid phone number."
+- For invalid numeric fields like **Age** or **Budget**, an error message should display: "Enter a valid age (18-99)." or "Enter a valid Budget" respectively.

+---

+### Use Case 2: Swiping Page with Fluid Animations

+#### User Story
+As a user, I want an engaging swiping page with fluid animations so I can quickly browse and evaluate potential roommates.

+#### Execution Steps
+1. Navigate to the "Recommendation" page in the app (The one with VT logo).
+2. Swipe left or right on a profile card to reject or accept a match.
+3. Observe the transition animation as the card moves out of view.
+4. Repeat the swiping action for multiple profiles.

+#### Expected Output
+- The swiping animation should be smooth and responsive, without lag or glitches.
+- Swiping left should dismiss the profile as "not interested."
+- Swiping right should mark the profile as a potential match and populated in messaging page.
+- Users should experience a seamless browsing experience with no functional errors.

+---

+### Use Case 3: Editing Profile Information

+#### User Story
+As a user, I want to edit my profile easily once I run out of swipes.
+This will allow me to update my preference and ensure accurate matching with potential roommates based on new features.

+#### Execution Steps
+1. Click the "Edit Profile" button shown when you run out of swipes.
+2. Modify the following fields under "Roommate Preference" section:
+   - Change the **Age** value.
+   - Update the **Dietary Preference** to a new option.
+   - Update the **Smoker** or **Drinker** option.
+   - Update the **Ethinicity** option.
+3. Click the "Continue" button to save the changes.
+4. Redirects you to the recommendation page (the one with VT Logo).

+#### Expected Output
+- Clicking the "Continue" button should save the updated profile information.
+- The modified fields should reflect the updated roommates on the "Recommendation" page.
+- The backend database should also reflect the updated information when queried.